NeuroTechX/ntx_slack_archive/introductions.md

  >I'm interested because, to my mind fnirs, which uses hemodynamic responses, is too slow for real world bci applications.
 What are the advantages?

+9/1/2017 10:33 AM

+ **jmhorschig** :

+ >Welcome, Erin!
+Artinis representer here ;) mikhail.sintsov imho, especially 'state of mind' and passive BCIs are interesting using fNIRS.
+And as an additional signal for non-responders and/or to improve SNR with other modalities, see e.g. the fairly recent hype on fNIRS-EEG in ALS patients (Chaudhary et al., 2017).
+Interested to hear Erin's take on this, though!